daksen/daksen/README.md

 <br />

+### About Me
-I am a self-taught person, constantly improving my current skills and trying to learn new technologies.
+- I am a self-taught person, constantly improving my current skills and trying to learn new technologies.

-I have excellent skills as a Front-end developer with JavaScript as my primary programming language, TypeScript and frameworks like React.js, Angular and Next.js.
-In addition, I have worked on full-stack projects with technologies like Node.js and express.
+- I have excellent skills as a Front-end developer with JavaScript as my primary programming language, TypeScript and frameworks like React.js.
+In addition, I have worked on full-stack projects with technologies like Python and Django.

 ### Skills
 - Javascript